LivePersonInc/developer-center/pages/documents/guides/StructuredContent/pollock.md

 *JsonPollock.render()* will throw an Error if it fails for any reason.
 The error object will have a *message* property that will supply the error description.

-Prior to the rendering the JSON object is validated against the JSON [schema](js/schema), if it fails to validate the error object will also include an *errors* property that will hold the validation errors.
+Prior to the rendering, the JSON object is validated against the JSON schema.
+If it fails to validate the error object will also include an *errors* property that will hold the validation errors.

 ```js
 ...
 try {